mbernat/optimization/doc/architecture.md

 For example, a strategy that treats a continuous problem is not expected to know what to do with a discrete variant and vice versa.
-There are ways of transforming some of these classes into the other, and these might eventually supported.
+There are ways of transforming some of these classes into the others, and these might eventually be supported.
 However, currently the main focus of this library is to only treat *unconstrained* *continuous* *sampling* problems.

 ## The interface